ergoplatform/ergodocs/docs/dev/protocol/autolykos.md

-As an example where social Decentralisation issues meet the Decentralisation of mining, sometimes developers of Proof-of-Work is introducing hard-forks to make a Proof-of-Work algorithm GPU-friendly again once ASICs are going to dominate in the mining market for the coin; however, it is always not quite clear why legit activity is banned and why developers (along with some users) can do hard-fork for this particular reason.
+As an example where social Decentralisation issues meet the Decentralisation of mining, sometimes developers of Proof-of-Work is introducing hard-forks to make a Proof-of-Work algorithm GPU-friendly again once ASICs are going to dominate in the mining market for the coin; however, it is always not quite clear why legitimate activity is banned and why developers (along with some users) can do hard-fork for this particular reason.

 ### Decentralisation of Verification

 Decentralisation of verification is about the possibility to check the validity of blockchain history.
-Such check provides confidence that nothing bad (i.e. not conforming to a protocol) was injected into the blockchain and thus gave a user  a right to reject malicious chain even if it has absorbed more work than alternatives.
+Such a check provides confidence that nothing bad (i.e. not conforming to a protocol) was injected into the blockchain.
+Thus, it gave a user a right to reject malicious chain even if it has absorbed more work than alternatives.
 There were many talks about such the right in the Bitcoin community when it was partly hot about User-Activated Soft Fork (UASF) idea, and  a recent article ["Who secures Bitcoin?"](https://medium.com/@BitcoinErrorLog/who-secures-bitcoin-95b19bbcda3c) is summarizing this way of thinking well.

 If verification can be done in reasonable time only by an entity able to spend millions on renting a data centre, a network is not decentralized.
 Ideally, it should be possible to check the integrity of the whole blockchain on commodity hardware, like a decent laptop.